xma711/notebook/software_engineering/git/github/README.md

 usually, you will have to do a "git pull" before a git push. "git pull" allows you to obtain the latest changes in the remote repo. "git pull" can lead to conflicts sometimes, when two people edit on the same thing from the same commit. how to resolve conflicts will be talked about later.

-if you have a local branch and you want the remote repo to keep a copy of it, then you can do a:
+If you have a local branch and you want the remote repo to keep a copy of it, then you can do a:
 *git push origin [the_new_branch]*
 e.g. *git push origin xma_branch*

 but usually extra branches should be temporary and you should remove them when they have been merged to the master branch.

-my personal habit is to create a new branch for a new feature i want to create. most of the time i will keep the branch to my local repo only. when i finished the feature, i will merger the branch to the master branch and delete the temporary branch. and i will repeat the cycle again for a new feature.
+My personal habit is to create a new branch for a new feature i want to create. most of the time i will keep the branch to my local repo only. when i finished the feature, i will merger the branch to the master branch and delete the temporary branch. and i will repeat the cycle again for a new feature.

-after you do a git push, you can check the latest changes in github.com too.
+After you do a git push, you can check the latest changes in github.com too.

-resolve conflicts
+Resolve conflicts
 --------------------

-conflicts can happen when you do a "git pull" or "git merge". when the changes coming from pull or merge affects something you have already edited in the destination branch, git will prompt you that there is a conflict.
+Conflicts can happen when you do a "git pull" or "git merge". when the changes coming from pull or merge affects something you have already edited in the destination branch, git will prompt you that there is a conflict.

-to resolve the conflicts, open the file affected and decide what to keep and what to remove.
+To resolve the conflicts, open the file affected and decide what to keep and what to remove.
 After you are happy with it, then you can do a new commit with the new changes.

 README.md
 ------------------
-it is always good to add a README.md in as many folders as possible.
+It is always good to add a README.md in as many folders as possible.

-people can view the details about this repo or this folder directly in github.
+People can view the details about this repo or this folder directly in github.

-for example, what you are reading is the README for this repo.
+For example, what you are reading is the README for this repo.

-git cheat sheets
+Git cheat sheets
 --------------------

-for more git commands, you can refer to
+For more git commands, you can refer to
 https://training.github.com/kit/downloads/github-git-cheat-sheet.pdf
 or http://www.git-tower.com/blog/git-cheat-sheet/